-For purposes of Division X, the following terms mean:
+For purposes of Division X, the following definitions apply.
+Terms not defined can be assumed to go by their commonly construed meaning.terms mean:

 Alteration.
 Changes to the exterior of a Landmark or Contributing Resource; minor being that which does not change the existing appearance or material, or which duplicates or restores the affected exterior features and materials, as determined from historic photographs or other evidence of original features or materials; major being that which does change the existing material or appearance.
 (See section 16.110.080)